Governance within a multi-academy trust

 Jon Jones, Principal

-Sally Apps, Executive Principal/Senior Principal
+Sally Apps, Chief Executive Officer

-Louise Greatrex Support Staff Councillor
+Sophie Elsbury, Support Staff Councillor

 I am a mum of two boys who both attended BBA and have left in recent years.
 I became a school governor at their infants’ school and have become interested and enjoyed being part of their schools journey of improvement.
 I have been on the school council at BBA for nearly seven years now, there have been many changes and I continue to see improvements.
 I have a particular interest in teaching and learning and support and challenge the school in its journey to outstanding.